What to Know About CBD and MS

 CBD oil is a common way to take it.
 You can put it under your tongue or add it to your food or drinks.
 You can also put it on your skin.
 Some research found sprays you put under your tongue might be best for MS.

-Experts say taking 300 milligrams a day by mouth for up to 6 months might be safe.
-Taking 1,500 milligrams per day by mouth for up to 1 month may be OK, too.
+Experts say taking up to 1500milligrams of CBD a day is well tolerated.
 People have used 2.5-milligram sprays under their tongue for up to 2 weeks.

 Possible side effects may include: